Bishop: Others

-Some Baptists also have begun taking on the title of bishop.
-In some smaller Protestant denominations and independent churches, the term bishop is used in the same way as pastor, to refer to the leader of the local congregation, and may be male or female.
+Some Baptists also have begun taking on the title of bishop; and the position was recognized in several early Baptist confessions of faith (although, considering elders and bishops as the same).
+In some smaller Protestant denominations and independent churches, the term bishop is used in the same way as pastor, to refer to the leader of the local congregation; and these bishops may be male or female.
 This usage is especially common in African-American churches, particularly through the Full Gospel Baptist Church Fellowship.

 In the Church of Scotland, which has a Presbyterian church structure, the word "bishop" refers to an ordained person, usually a normal parish minister, who has temporary oversight of a trainee minister.
-In the Presbyterian Church (USA), the term bishop is an expressive name for a Minister of Word and Sacrament who serves a congregation and exercises "the oversight of the flock of Christ."
-The term is traceable to the 1789 Form of Government of the PC (USA) and the Presbyterian understanding of the pastoral office.
+Previously, in the Presbyterian Church (USA) the term "bishop" was an expressive name for a Minister of Word and Sacrament who served a congregation and exercises "the oversight of the flock of Christ."
+However the title was not normally used and no longer appears in the Book of Order.
+The use of the term "bishop" in American Presbyterianism is traceable to the 1789 Form of Government of the denomination that would become the contemporary PC(USA).
 Reformed churches on the whole do not tend to have bishops, although there are exceptions.

 While not considered orthodox Christian, the Ecclesia Gnostica Catholica uses roles and titles derived from Christianity for its clerical hierarchy, including bishops who have much the same authority and responsibilities as in Catholicism.

 The Salvation Army does not have bishops but has appointed leaders of geographical areas, known as Divisional Commanders.
 Larger geographical areas, called territories, are led by a territorial commander, who is the highest-ranking officer in that territory.

 Jehovah's Witnesses do not use the title 'bishop' within their organizational structure, but appoint elders to be overseers (to fulfill the role of oversight) within their congregations.